dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 380C - Advanced Topics in Compilers/Introduction to Compilers.md

 - All six permutations of these loops are computationally equivalent
 - Great algorithmic data reuse: each array element is touched $O(N)$ times
-- Execution times of the six
+- Execution times of the six can be very different if the machine has a cache (due to the locality mentioned above)

+## Parts of a Compiler
+### Front-end

+Goal: convert linear representation of program to hierarchical representation

+### High-level optimizer
+Goal: perform high-level analysis

+### Low-level optimizer

+### Code generator